cee-studio/tdelete/README.md

-## How to test the returning a dangling address bug in tdelete ?
+## How to test tdelete's returning a dangling address bug ?

 1. make test_glib_c